PedroPavanii/GAS/README.md

 # Project status(Active)

 # Project objective:
-### The price of cooking gas, when it represents a high percentage in relation to the minimum wage,
+### The price of cooking gas, when it represents a high percentage in relation to the minimum wage, can have a more severe impact on the low-income population, who dedicate a larger portion of their wages to buying gas.
-can have a more severe impact on the low-income population, who dedicate a larger portion of their wages to buying gas.
+(The data bibliography is in a.txt file in the GitHub docs.)

 ## Methods:
 Webscrapping/